kapoor-abhi/kkbox_churn_prediction/README.md

 - All behavioral predictive features are rigorously snapshotted at **February 28, 2017** to prevent target leakage.
 Anything from March 2017 onward is completely hidden during prediction.

 ### A. The "Ghost" User Paradox
-Users with zero transactions in our active observation window (Ghost Users) exhibited an **8.06%** churn rate, whereas highly active users (1+ transactions) churned at a much higher **17.81%**.
+Users with zero transactions in my active observation window (Ghost Users) exhibited an **8.06%** churn rate, whereas highly active users (1+ transactions) churned at a much higher **17.81%**.

-> [!TIP]
+> [!NOTE]
-> **Key Discovery:** In this dataset, "Ghost" users often represent accounts that have already churned long ago (no recent transactions) or are on indefinite free tiers.
+> **Insight:** In this dataset, "Ghost" users often represent accounts that have already churned long ago (no recent transactions) or are on indefinite free tiers.
 Active interaction in music streaming often precedes subscription modifications or competitive switching.
 True retention efforts should focus on users showing volatile engagement drops, not just the permanently dormant.

 ### B. Promotional Sensitivity is Toxic to Retention
 Subscriptions built purely on promotions are incredibly fragile.